You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 COVID-19 Information

 Currently, the COVID-19 community level in Greenwood is LOW.
-DHEC is now focusing its efforts toward community mitigation of COVID-19 and has suspended contact tracing, except in cases affecting vulnerable populations.
+DHEC has focused its efforts on community mitigation of COVID-19 and has suspended contact tracing, except in cases affecting vulnerable populations.

-In following the direction of DHEC, and in accordance with the latest guidance from the Centers for Disease Control and Prevention (CDC), Lander University has also suspended the practice of contact tracing, and is asking you to notify your own close-contacts.
-You will no longer be required to report positive COVID-19 tests to the Wellness Center, and the Wellness Center will not be providing faculty notification of COVID-19 infection.
-Additionally, Lander University will no longer be reporting daily or weekly data.
+In following the direction of DHEC, and in accordance with the latest guidance from the Centers for Disease Control and Prevention (CDC), Lander University has also suspended the practice of contact tracing and is asking you to notify your own close-contacts.
+You are no longer required to report positive COVID-19 tests to the Wellness Center, and the Wellness Center will not be providing faculty notification of COVID-19 infection.

 If You Test Positive